 - Wear clothes that fully cover your arms and legs.

-- Tuck your trousers into your socks.
+- Tuck your shirt into your trousers, and tuck your trousers into your socks.

 - Wear a wide-brimmed hat.